Must-Have Packing List For India Visit

 Peppermint oil also clears the sinuses, soothes aching muscles and a few drops in some water can calm an upset stomach.
 Peppermint oil will be packed in our backpacks on our next trip abroad.

-Pollution in India is extremely bad especially in the big cities.
-If you’re driving in an open air auto rickshaw then you’re likely to get asphyxiated by the fumes and smog.
+Pollution in India is extremely bad, especially in big cities.
+If you’re driving in an open-air auto rickshaw then you’re likely to get asphyxiated by the fumes and smog.

 Often times the Internet is not available in India and this book replaces the need for looking up hotels online and finding your next stop.